 Anaplastic large cell lymphoma (systemic): Treatment of systemic anaplastic large cell lymphoma after failure of at least 1 prior multiagent chemotherapy regimen

-Hodgkin lymphoma: Treatment of classical Hodgkin lymphoma after failure of at least 2 prior multiagent chemotherapy regimens (in patients who are not autologous hematopoietic stem cell transplant candidates) or after failure of autologous hematopoietic stem cell transplant
+Hodgkin lymphoma, relapsed or refractory: Treatment of classical Hodgkin lymphoma after failure of at least 2 prior multiagent chemotherapy regimens (in patients who are not autologous hematopoietic stem cell transplant candidates) or after failure of autologous hematopoietic stem cell transplant

 Hodgkin lymphoma (post-autologous hematopoietic stem cell transplantation): Treatment (maintenance therapy) of classical Hodgkin lymphoma in patients at high risk of relapse or progression as post–autologous hematopoietic stem cell transplant consolidation